rajvipulraj401/React/React_notes/Hooks/2- useEffect/Readme.md

  # What is a <i><u>useEffect</i></u> ?

-Answer ---useEffect is very good for doing side effects in our component so if we ever want to deal with browser , Dom or fetch Data from Api we will always use useEffect.
+Answer ---useEffect is a hook which allows us to perform side effects in a controlled manner within a functional component. so if we ever want to deal with browser , Dom or fetch Data from Api we will always use useEffect.
+By encapsulating side effects within `useEffect`, you ensure that your component remains a pure function, as the side effects are isolated within the hook and don't affect the component's render behavior directly.
-This hook is very good for doing side effect with your component .In Conclusion useEffect is for anytime  when we want a side effect to occur whether when the components mounts or when it unmounts, when variable changes , when state changes like when anything update and you want to do something This is when you will use useEffect hook.As It allows you to do side effects while keeping your function a pure function .
+ .In Conclusion useEffect is for anytime  when we want a side effect to occur whether when the components mounts or when it unmounts, when variable changes , when state changes like when anything update and you want to do something This is when you will use useEffect hook.As It allows you to do side effects while keeping your function a pure function .

 This Hook takes three things as a parameter